 The present call for proposals, under these guidelines, has the goal of establishing solid partnerships in the programme area by financing investment projects, specifically projects that spend their resources to contribute to an output that remains in use and in the ownership of the lead partner or project partners for at least five years after the project end date.

 !
-Please note that the Programme will only finance projects which dedicate at least 50% of their budget to investment activities.
+Please note that the Programme will only finance investment projects which dedicate at least 50% of their budget to investments (as described in JeMS).